Burke-Lauenroth-Lab/workflow_guidelines/README.md

 SOILWAT2 runs on a site by site basis.
 While the simulations of water balance are fast, running SOILWAT2 stand-alone is inefficient, as it needs to read and write information from disk about each site individually.
 Furthermore, running simulations for many sites is cumbersome from the user perspective, as a series of site-specific input files (.in) need to be formatted for each site.
 Because of these issues, the R Soilwat Wrapper (rSFSW2) and the R Soilwat Package (rSOILWAT2) were developed.
 These repositories allow users to set-up information for multiple sites simultaneously and for the efficient handling of these sites' information in R.

-rSOILWAT2 is an R package with a set of functions whose primary purposes are to translate information from R to C and to execute a SOILWAT2 simulation with this information.
-Data about a site is first formatted into a S4 object in R and then translated to C classes. rSFSW2 relies on rSOILWAT2 functionality to pass information, site-by-site, to SOILWAT2.
+rSOILWAT2 is a R package with a set of functions whose primary purposes are to translate information from R to C and to execute a SOILWAT2 simulation with this information.
+Data about a site is first formatted into a S4 object and then translated to C classes. rSFSW2 relies on rSOILWAT2 functionality to pass information, site by site, to SOILWAT2.
 Additionally, rSOILWAT2 avoids disk operations and most things happen in memory, reducing run time.

 rSFSW2 is designed to gather user's options and information about sites.
 All site-specific inputs and treatments in a project are read in at once via a series of _.csvs_.
-The information within these .csvs is then parsed up on a site by site basis, processed, and then sent to SOILWAT2 via the functions in rSOILWAT2.
-Outputs from the SOILWAT2 model are then sent back to rSFSW2 via rSOILWAT2 and either saved on a site by site basis, or aggregating and stored in a SQLite outputs database.
+The information within these .csvs is then parsed up on a site by-site basis, processed, and then sent to SOILWAT2 via the functions in rSOILWAT2.
+Outputs from the SOILWAT2 model are then sent back to rSFSW2 via rSOILWAT2 and either saved for each site, and/or aggregated and stored in a SQLite output database.

 ![Soilwat Architecture](arch.png)